UB-Mannheim/RaiseWikibase/README.md

 ## Performance analysis

-The script `performance.py` runs two performance experiments for creating the wikitexts and items.
+The script [performance.py](https://github.com/UB-Mannheim/RaiseWikibase/blob/main/performance.py) runs two performance experiments for creating the wikitexts and items.
 Run:
 ```shell
 python3 performance.py
 ```

-The variable `batch_lengths` is set by default to `[100]`.
-This means the length of a batch in each experiment is `100`.
+The variable [batch_lengths](https://github.com/UB-Mannheim/RaiseWikibase/blob/main/performance.py#L39) is set by default to `[100]`.
+This means that the length of a batch in each experiment is `100`.
 Running both experiments in this case takes 80 seconds.
-You can set it to `[100, 200, 300]` in order to run experiments for different batch lengths.
+You can set it to `[100, 200, 300]` in order to run multiple experiments with different batch lengths.
 In our experiments we used  `batch_lengths = [10000]`.

 The script saves the CSV files with numeric values of results and creates the pdf files with figures in `./experiments/`.